firecomm/firecomm/README.md

 }
 ```

 > As I'm sure you've noticed, the Objects we are receiving and sending have exactly the properties and value-types we defined in the Benchmark message in the .proto file.
 If you attempt to send an incorrectly formatted Object, the RPC Method will coerce the Object into a Message with the correct formatting.
-Values will be coerced to a default falsey value: `{ aString: '' }`, `{ someObject: {}, anArray: [] }`, etc., or in our BidiMath example `{ requests: 0, responses: 0 }`.
+Values will be coerced to a default falsey value: `{ aString: '' }`, `{ someObject: {}, anArray: [] }`, or in our BidiMath example `{ requests: 0, responses: 0 }`.

 ## 5. Add the Services

-Let's import the package and add each Service to our Server alongside an Object mapping the name of the RPC Method with the Handler we created.
+Let's import the Handler and the package and add each Service to our Server alongside an Object mapping the name of the RPC Method with the Handler we created.

 ```javascript
 // /server/server.js